 What Determines the Cost of Health Insurance for a Single Man?

 Insurance companies base premium rates on a few factors such as: age, location, tobacco use, and whether you are buying a single person or family plan.

 The best way to determine what the cost of health insurance for a single man is to get a quote.
-HealthMarkets provides free quotes and a Best Price Guarantee.* Most importantly, HealthMarkets offers unbiased advice and feedback based on your personal circumstances and preferences.
-Since we work independently of carriers and the government, we have your best interest at heart.
-If you want to know the cost of health insurance for a single man, give us a call today at (855) 839-8126!
-Or use our easy and convenient system to get a health insurance quote online.
+HealthMarkets provides free quotes and a Best Price Guarantee.* Most importantly, HealthMarkets offers recommendations based on your personal circumstances and preferences.
+Start your quote online today to see how much a plan could cost you.

 1.HealthCare.gov.
 Retrieved from https://www.healthcare.gov/how-plans-set-your-premiums/.
 Accessed January 29, 2021. | 2.HealthCare.gov.
 Retrieved from https://www.healthcare.gov/young-adults/children-under-26/.
 Accessed January 29, 2021. | 3.HealthCare.gov.
 Retrieved from https://www.healthcare.gov/lower-costs/save-on-monthly-premiums/.
 Accessed January 29, 2021. | 4.Kaiser Family Foundation.
 2021.
 Retrieved from https://www.kff.org/health-reform/state-indicator/marketplace-average-benchmark-premiums/.

 *Premiums charged by a carrier for a particular insurance product must be consistent; regardless of whether you buy it from HealthMarkets Insurance Agency, from a competing agency, or directly from the insurance company.